Will Jerry Brown commute sentences of every death row inmate in one of his last acts as California governor?

 But as Jerry Brown’s tenure as governor of California draws to a close in January, capital punishment supporters have raised the specter that he could commute many, if not all, of the sentences.

-On March 28, California’s Supreme Court issued an administrative order making it possible for Brown to commute the sentences of grant clemency.
+On March 28, California’s Supreme Court issued an administrative order making it possible for Brown to commute the sentences or grant clemency.

 Michele Hanisee, president of the Association of Deputy District Attorneys in Los Angeles County, told the Orange County Register earlier this week that this removes any impediment Brown may have faced.
 Before that, a governor had to get the approval of the majority of the state Supreme Court in the case of an inmate with two or more felony convictions.